proofzero/rollupid/docs/getting-started/auth-flow.md

 ### Step 1: Auth

-To begin the authentication flow you will need to redirect users to the [passport](../platform/passport.md) authorization endpoint and include the application id and a random state parameter in the query string so that it looks like this: `https://passport.rollup.id/authorize?client_id=<your app id>&state=<generated state>`
+To begin the authentication flow you will need to redirect users to the [passport](../platform/passport.md) authorization endpoint and include the client id and a random state parameter in the query string so that it looks like this: `https://passport.rollup.id/authorize?client_id=<your app id>&state=<generated state>`

 Typically you would do this by redirecting users to a route in your application that redirects users to the above route.&#x20;